fossasia/eventyay-tickets/doc/api/resources/submissions.rst

-content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist. image                                 string                     The submission image URL
+content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist. image                                 string                     The submission image URL answers                               list                       The question answers given by the speakers, if the request was issued by an organiser with permissions
 ===================================== ========================== =======================================================

 Endpoints